aellerton/demo-allauth-bootstrap/README.md

         $ . mypy/bin/activate
         $ pip install -r requirements.txt

-   Note that Django 1.6.5 is set in ``requirements.txt`` but it works with Django 1.7 too.

 3. Set up and Run:

         $ make configure   # Builds a seed.sql that can be used in `make rebuild`